NAME

 EXAMPLES

-Let karolarm notify you whenever there are pending games for the karopapier user ``Crash King'' (the
+Let karolarm notify you whenever there are pending games for the karopapier user “Crash King” (the quotes are needed because the name contains a space character):

 $ karolarm 'Crash King' &